Classic Wrought Gyuto

 Apex Ultra high carbon steel clad in beautiful wrought iron.
 There is a rustic beauty to a wrought iron clad blade.
 The natural texture of the wrought iron has a streaky grain like pattern to it similar to a beautiful piece of wood.
 Polished smooth and etched in acid to reveal the beautiful black inclusions and the natural variation inherent in the iron.

-A classic Rokkaku Hanmaru Birch and Bevel handle with ebonised oak, stacked birchbark and brass combine with the beautiful wrought iron clad blade to produce an undeniably classy kitchen knife.
+A classic Rokkaku Hanmaru Birch and Bevel handle with bog oak, stacked birchbark and brass combined with the beautiful wrought iron clad blade to produce an undeniably classy kitchen knife.

 Blade Type: Gyuto

 Spine Width - Tip (20mm before): 1.1mm | 1.1mm

 Cutting Edge Steel: Apex Ultra

 Blade Construction: 3 Layer (San Mai)